aborg-dev/dotfiles/README.md

 Finally, add the machine to the list of `outputs` in flake.nix.

 The environment can now be installed and updated with `home-manager switch`.

+For now, you also need to manually install [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm).